crashfort/SourceDemoRender/README.md

 Source Video Render (SVR, formely SDR) can be used to record movies for the Source engine with way higher performance than the built in `startmovie` command.
 SVR does not have video effects - if you need video effects, see [HLAE](https://www.advancedfx.org/).

 SVR can record faster than realtime for normal videos (a 3 minute video can be recorded in 42 seconds).
 Videos can also be created with high quality motion blur (this is a slower process).

+## Pre-releases

+You can download the latest development build from GitHub Actions.
+Open the topmost workflow and scroll down for Artifacts (requires GitHub account).

 ## Updates
 You can use `update.cmd` in the SVR directory to automatically download the latest release.
 The latest SVR will be downloaded to `svr.zip`.
 You can extract this folder and SVR is now updated.